Rizzmanofthemist/Cyber-tools/readme.md

 Once the enviroment variables are set, valid HTTP requests can be made to the VT API gateway.

-The tool should be ran using the VTAPI
+The tool should be ran using the VT_dataSubmitProcess.py as the main function.

+To run the tool,